dfinity/portal/docs/developer-docs/backend/rust/index.md

 3. Also, the [`ic-cdk-timers`](https://crates.io/crates/ic-cdk-timers) crate provides an API to schedule multiple and periodic tasks.

 There are a few [examples](https://github.com/dfinity/cdk-rs/tree/main/examples) to get you started building Rust Canisters.

-Also, it is much easier to use `dfx` instead of setting up the project from scratch.
-See the [Rust Quickstart](./rust-quickstart.md) for a simple walkthrough.